TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Project Proposal/Project_Proposal_Draft.md

 NVIDIA has an article on using the chip the drone will be working with, a Jetson Nano, for search and rescue purposes.
 From the text, several steps in the image computing process include **[[6](#references)]**:
 - Prioritizing speed over detail when observing the landscape.
 - Cropping images with likely targets to optimize processing.
 - Using an algorithm to train the data.

+Ciccone and Ceruti use the NVIDIA Jetson Nano as their drone’s processor.
+It performs real-time image processing.
+They utilize a YOLOv5 model for practical detection of human targets at 2FPS.
+This offers an example design of a compact solution for autonomous victim detection.
+The downside of this particular design is that the Jetson Nano struggles with processing speed, which can be less suitable for complex triage operations without improvements in processing speed **[[13](#references)]**.

 ### Drone Programming
 Since the drone will spend the majority of its time searching, it is important to consider potential strategies for navigating any potential terrain.
 The IEEE explains some important considerations regarding this: